 The catch and fishing effort data are used to describe the distribution, by area and time, of fishing effort and the catches of each species.
 To manage the stocks of fish taken by tuna-fishing vessels in the EPO, the staff formulates models that can provide assessments of the impact of fishing on the stocks.
 This requires an understanding of the biology of the fish.
-Therefore, the research program provides for studies of stock structure, growth, rates of mortality and natality, times and locations of spawning and recruitment, the rates of mixing of fish among areas, behavior and physiology of the fish, effects of the environment on the abundance and distribution of the fish, and the relationships of tunas with other organisms in the ecosystem.
+Therefore, the research program provides for studies of stock structure, growth, rates of mortality and natality, times and locations of spawning and recruitment, the rates of mixing of fish among areas, behavior, and physiology of the fish, effects of the environment on the abundance and distribution of the fish, and the relationships of tunas with other organisms in the ecosystem.

 To manage fish stocks it is necessary to understand the relationships of fish in one area of the fishery to those in other areas, so that any management measures can be applied to all members of the stocks of fish being exploited, wherever they occur.
 The staff has used several approaches to study the relationships of fish of different areas.
 Mark-and-recapture experiments are used widely in fisheries science to provide estimates of characteristics such as growth, mortality, movements, and mixing.
-Extensive tagging of yellowfin or skipjack is not recommended at this time.
-However, increases in purse-seine catches of bigeye tuna has put additional pressure on bigeye stocks which previously had been exploited mainly by the longline fishery which took large bigeye.
+Increases in purse-seine catches of bigeye tuna has put additional pressure on bigeye stocks which previously had been exploited mainly by the longline fishery which took large bigeye.
 Accordingly, Japan has made a commitment to provide funds for a multi-year tagging program.
 The initial pilot bigeye tagging project during 2000 was followed with additional tagging thru 2004.
-For 2005, funding was obtained from Japan of \$204,294, and Chinese Taipei of \$10,000.
-Additional funds will be sought for this work in future years.
-This is shown separately in Table 1.
+For 2006, funding was obtained from Japan of \$204,294 This is shown separately in Table 1.
+Following this valuable work, the staff and other scientists working in the Pacific Ocean have proposed that more extensive tagging of tunas on a Pacific-wide basis be carried out.
+However, funding sources for this have not yet been identified.

 The study of the early life history of fish is vitally important in determining the dynamics of a fishery.
 Because of the low density of the larvae and the enormous areas in which they occur, this research is most effective when complemented by rearing larval and juvenile fishes in the laboratory, which makes large numbers of specimens available for study.
-Tuna are being reared at the Commission's Laboratory at Achotines, Panama, through the early life stages, and the characteristics of growth and mortality are being investigated.
-The annual operating costs for the laboratory, including the local staff are about \$320,000, and the project includes four full-time equivalent head office staff.
+Tuna are being reared at the Commission's Laboratory at

+Achotines, Panama, through the early life stages, and the characteristics of growth and mortality are being investigated.
+The annual operating costs for the laboratory, including the local staff are about \$320,000, and in addition the project includes four full-time equivalent head office staff.